-The Niagara Catholic District School Board acknowledges that progressive discipline is a whole-school approach which involves all members of the school community, and that all staff must address inappropriate student behaviour.
-This approach implements a continuum of prevention programs, early and ongoing interventions, supports, consequences, reporting of serious student incidents, and responding to inappropriate behaviour, including bullying.
+Progressive discipline is a whole-school approach which involves all members of the school community, with the expectation that all staff must address inappropriate student behaviour.
+This approach utilizes a continuum of prevention programs, early and ongoing interventions, supports, consequences, reporting of serious student incidents, and responding to inappropriate behaviour, including bullying/cyber-bullying, to address inappropriate student behaviour and to build upon strategies that promote and foster positive behaviours.

-Responses by staff, Board and school administrators to behaviours that are contrary to the Board's Code of Conduct must be developmentally appropriate including the consideration of information in a student's Individual Education Plan (IEP), and mitigating and other factors to build upon strategies that build skills for healthy relationships, promoting and fostering learning opportunities, and positive behaviours.
+Responses by staff, Board and school administrators to behaviours that are contrary to the Board Code of Conduct must be developmentally appropriate including the consideration of information in a student's Individual Education Plan (IEP), and mitigating and other factors to build upon strategies that build skills for healthy relationships, promoting and fostering learning opportunities, and positive behaviours.

-At times when a student may act inappropriately or impede the rights of others, in some circumstances a suspension or an expulsion must be considered for such behaviour.
+At times when a student may act inappropriately or impede the rights of others, in some circumstances a suspension, or an expulsion must be considered for such behaviour.

-Each school of the Niagara Catholic District School Board, in consultation with the Catholic School Council, staff, students, parents/guardians will develop a local Code of Conduct and shall implement school-wide progressive discipline procedures consistent with current legislation and Board policies.
+Each school will implement the Board Code of Conduct and shall implement school-wide progressive discipline procedures.

-Administrators, staff, and members of the school community play an important role in supporting and contributing to a positive learning and teaching environment and by reporting and responding to student behaviours.
-A positive school climate exists when all staff, students, parents/guardians and members of the school community feel safe, included and accepted.
+Administrators, staff, parents/guardians and members of the school community play an important role in supporting and contributing to a positive learning and teaching environment and by reporting and responding to student behaviours.
+A positive school climate exists when all staff, students, parents/guardians and members of the school community feel a sense of belonging to the school community.

 Programs, supports, and services that focus on the building of healthy relationships, a safe, inclusive and accepting learning environment, faith and character development, and positive peer relations provide the foundation for an effective continuum of strategies within a school and at school-related activities or events.
 As part of the monitoring and evaluation process, voluntary and anonymous school climate surveys for students, staff, and parents/guardians will be conducted at least once every two years.

 Board employees who work directly with students, including administrators, teachers, and other school staff must respond to any student behaviour that is likely to have a negative impact on the school climate.
 Such behaviour includes serious student incidents and all inappropriate and disrespectful behaviour at any time at school, and at any school-related event if, in the employee's opinion it is safe to respond to it, in accordance with subsection 300.4 of Part XIII of the Education Act and Ontario Regulation 472/07.
-Such inappropriate behaviour may involve bullying, swearing, homophobic or racial slurs, sexist comments or jokes, graffiti, or vandalism.
+Such inappropriate behaviour may involve bullying, cyber-bullying, swearing, homophobic or racial slurs, sexist comments or jokes, graffiti, or vandalism.

 Board employees are not required to respond to incidents when, in their opinion, responding would cause immediate physical harm to themselves or to a student or other person.
-However, serious student incidents must be reported to the Principal/Designate and confirmed in writing using the Safe and Accepting Schools Incident Reporting Form-Part I (Appendix B).
-For incidents, where suspension or expulsion would not be considered but Board employees feel it is not safe to respond, they will be expected to inform the Principal/Designate as soon as possible.
+However, serious student incidents must be reported to the principal and confirmed in writing through the Safe Schools Reporting Tool.
+For incidents, where suspension or expulsion would not be considered but Board employees feel it is not safe to respond, they will be expected to inform the principal as soon as possible.